coderquill/coderquill.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: First time here?
-Great!!
+Great, welcome!!
 Visiting again??
 That's awesome!!
 ---:D

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).